Welcome to MQ Solicitor Family Law - Your Experts in Family Matters

 o The court process involves hearings, and often a Children and Family Court

-Divorce not only ends a marriage but also requires the fair division of marital assets and
+Divorce not only ends a marriage but also requires the fair division of marital assets and liabilities.
+Our team specialises in financial remedy cases, ensuring that your financial future is secure following separation.

 Explanation of Financial Remedy:

-"Financial remedy" (also known as "financial orders" or "ancillary relief") refers to the legal
+"Financial remedy" (also known as "financial orders" or "ancillary relief") refers to the legal process of dividing a couple's assets, income, and pensions following a divorce or civil partnership dissolution.
+The aim is to achieve a fair and equitable settlement that addresses

-The court has broad discretion when making financial orders, guided by Section 25 of the
+the needs of both parties and any dependent children.
+The court has broad discretion when making financial orders, guided by Section 25 of the Matrimonial Causes Act 1973 (and mirrored in the Civil Partnership Act 2004).
+Key factors the court considers include:

-• Income, earning capacity, property, and other financial resources each party has
+• Income, earning capacity, property, and other financial resources each party has or is likely to have in the foreseeable future.

-• Financial needs, obligations, and responsibilities each party has or is likely to have
+• Financial needs, obligations, and responsibilities each party has or is likely to have in the foreseeable future.

 • The standard of living enjoyed by the family before the breakdown of the marriage.